turnkeylinux/python-pycurl/INSTALL.rst

 To fix this, you need to tell ``setup.py`` what SSL backend is used::

     python setup.py --with-[ssl|gnutls|nss] install

+You can also ask ``setup.py`` to obtain SSL backend information from installed libcurl shared library, as follows:

+    python setup.py --libcurl-dll=libcurl.so

+An unqualified ``libcurl.so`` would use the system libcurl, or you can specify a full path.

 easy_install / pip